LINK

 Based on the information placement we‘ve set out to find a shape, material and details which incorporate the idea of a simple, light weight and transparent tunnel.

-The Ceiling
+The ceiling

-LINK is an open space, decisively airy.
 To guarantee comfort we've identified the need for some technology to be able to create such experiences.
 The ceiling is a high tech component, still ultra simple but it creates the safe space for passengers and a reason to use the ferry on cold, stormy or super warm summer days.

-The Final design
+The final design

 As part of the mobility system, a solution was developed to make orientation in public spaces as clear as possible.
 The core element is the compass: routes are given prefixes based on their direction of travel for example, the N51 runs north and becomes the S51 at the final stop when heading south.
 Making them universal in language and as clear as possible.

 Through the concept of "One mobility", waiting times are minimised and LINK will wait or on route to pick up its passengers.
-The generated high dynamic is emphasised through informations, graphics and shape.

 LINK waits for you